PaulCoral/Night-Light-Switch-Script-Gnome/README.md

   - (Easy)Go to Display Settings, at the bottom you should see "Night Light".
 Set the hour from 00:00 to 23:59.
     (Advanced)You can also download the dconf editor and go to "org/gnome/settings-daemon/plugins/color/".
 Then set "night-light-schedule-from=0 and night-light-schedule-to=24.

-/\/Modify the shortcut in Gnome settings under the keyboard tab\/\
+:memo: Modify the shortcut in Gnome settings under the keyboard tab :exclamation:

 Remove
 ======
   - remove the .CoPaScripts in your home directory
   - remove the shortcut in the gnome settings under the keyboard tab
-  - (an uninstaller.sh will be provided in the future)
+  - ~(an uninstaller.sh will be provided in the future)~

 ------------------Project creator : Paul Coral----------------------------------